Install the CLI

 dotnet tool install --global Velixir.Cli

-On macOS / Linux make sure ~/.dotnet/tools is on your PATH.
+With the tool install, make sure ~/.dotnet/tools is on your PATH on macOS / Linux.
 On Windows the installer does this for you.

 Verify with velixir --version.
 You should see the CLI banner and version number.